mrpatg/af-qa/README.md

 ### QA Process
-* Create one pulse for the QA process, and add issues as items/comments in that pulse.
+* Create one pulse for the QA process, and add any issues as items/comments in that pulse.
-* If issues are outstanding, make a PM aware of them, you may be asked to assign them to a developer.
+* If issues are outstanding, mark the corresponding segmnent as "needs attention" and make a PM aware of them, you may be asked to assign them to a developer.
 * When the developer resolves the issues, go back through the entire QA test, as new issues could have arisen.
 * If no issues exist, let a PM know and they will have you mark it completed.